remp2020/remp/README.md

 Docker compose and custom images are ready for PHPStorm debugger.
 All you need to do is set folder for each debuggable host.

 ## Known issues

+- Windows is pushing scripts to Docker with CRLF new lines which is causing issues described [in this blog](http://willi.am/blog/2016/08/11/docker-for-windows-dealing-with-windows-line-endings).
+Clone your repository with extra ` --config core.autocrlf=input` parameter and set your IDE to save files with `LF` line endings.

 - Telegraf gets stuck if requested topic doesn't exist yet.
 This has been reported and "hacked" with dockerize, custom topic creation and waits.